rusticata/x509-parser/README.md

 - Implement parsing for some extensions
   - Support for extensions is not complete, support for more types will be added later
 - Add example to decode and print certificates
+- Add `verify` feature to verify cryptographic signature by a public key

 Thanks: @jannschu